From my favorite wine store I’ve never been to, 3 Cups, in Chapel Hill North Carolina:

 Even though I’ve never visited their store, I’ve always felt our stores were kindred spirits.
 Our inventories constantly overlapped.
 Just like our own store, I knew that 3 Cups was one of the few retail filters that managed to weed through a sea of mediocre wine and hone in on the precious few that were relevant, honest, natural and proper every time—and make no exceptions.

-Francois Gaunoux from Burgundy, Clisson from the Loire Valley, Eric Texier from the Rhone, Guy Larmandier from Champagne, Nigl from Austria, G.D.
+Francois Gaunoux from Burgundy, Eric Texier from the Rhone, Guy Larmandier from Champagne, Nigl from Austria, G.D.
 Vajra from Piedmont, Edmonds St. John from California, Paolo Bea from Umbria, Peciña from Rioja, Illahe from Oregon… and on and on it went.

 Sadly, I learned today that 3 Cups was closing.
 Another outlet for real, hard to acquire wine: gone.
 I knew La Rame wines always had a place on their shelves, so I knew what was coming home with me tonight.